Core Services and Capabilities

 CISA conducts assessments on infrastructure and communities to help businesses and local government officials make decisions about where to put resources to enhance security before an event and improve recovery after an event.

-The Chemical Facility Anti-Terrorism Standards Program focuses on security at high-risk chemical facilities.
-CISA works with facilities to ensure they have security measures in place to reduce the risks associated with certain hazardous chemicals and prevent them from being exploited in a terrorist attack.
+The Chemical Facility Anti-Terrorism Standards (CFATS) program works with the highest-risk facilities to ensure they have security measures in place to reduce the risks associated with certain dangerous chemicals.

 Federal Facility Security

 The Interagency Security Committee’s mission is to enhance the quality and effectiveness of physical security in and the protection of buildings and nonmilitary federal facilities in the United States.
 The ISC standards apply to all nonmilitary federal facilities in the United States—whether government-owned, leased, or managed; to be constructed or modernized; or to be purchased.

 Chief Security Officers and other senior executives from over 60 federal agencies and departments make up the ISC membership.
 Leadership is provided by the chair, who is the Department's Assistant Director for Infrastructure Security, the ISC Chief, and eight standing subcommittees.

 When an event or attack occurs that affects our nation’s critical infrastructure, every second makes a difference.
 Thus, CISA plays a vital role in sharing information with both public and private sector partners that is essential to the nation’s security and resilience.
 CISA shares information online through portals like HSIN-CI and Gateway, as well as through meetings, conference calls and classified briefings with partners.

 The protection of the nation's critical infrastructure requires effective partnerships that foster integrated, collaborative engagement and interaction among public and private sector partners across all 16 critical infrastructure sectors.